What is admission?

 an application form found on the NZLS website, which includes providing a comprehensive list of your employment and academic history, and a fit and proper person assessment

-payment of application fee
+payment of the application fee

-certified copy of passport or drivers license
+certified copy of passport or driver's license

-character references (see info of references below)
+character references (see info on references below)

 criminal conviction history check

-if you have declared any mental or physical health conditions that may affect your ability to carry out the functions required to practice law, you will need to include a medical report form your health professional/specialist
+if you have declared any mental or physical health conditions that may affect your ability to carry out the functions required to practice law, you will need to include a medical report from your health professional/specialist

-When you apply for a certificate of character, the Law Society will advertise your name in media at its discretion.
+When you apply for a certificate of character, the Law Society will advertise your name in the media at its discretion.
 Any person wishing to comment on your conduct and fitness may do so directly to the branch within the time specified.

-Each referee will need to fill our a referee report which is available on the NZLS website.
+Each referee will need to fill out a referee report which is available on the NZLS website.
 You must arrange for referees to send original references to NZLS.
 You will need the following references: